 Since data is stored as a series of time and stage values reduced to a series of points representing straight line segments, data can be aggregated at any time interval.
 Discharge data desired for a particular period (e.g. 15 minute, hourly, etc.) can be determined by interpolating between the stored stage height values for the times of interest and calculating flow through the rating equations.
 A C-language computer program that allows the gage height to be identified at pre-determined time periods, and calculates the discharge directly from the rating equations for these points was developed in 1994 by JinFan Duan.
 The program was later rewritten in Perl by Duan (2000) and customized and revised for web use by Kyle Kotwica in 2003 (FLOW).
 The program is currently interactive and available on the Andrews website to dynamically produce even-step high temporal resolution data, e.g., 15 minute, hourly, etc. for any set of dates for all watersheds (except the USGS maintained Lookout Creek gauge).

 Background on rating curves: Each rating curve is fitted to a set of calibration points.
 Some flumes (e.g. pre-built H-flumes) came with a manufacturer's rating curve; other flumes (e.g. the concrete trapezoidal flumes in use today at all Andrews gages) require the user to develop the curve.
 The technology for taking calibration points, and hence, possibly, their accuracy and precision, has changed over time at the Andrews.
 Calibration points consist of synchronous measures of stage height and velocity.
-These measurements were taken by a velocity-head rod in the early years (1953-1973).
-While hook gages had been installed, only the flume measurements had been recorded with velocity measurements from 1953-1957.
+These measurements were taken by a velocity-head rod in the early years (1953-1958) for WS 1, 2, 3.
+Once hook gages had been installed, height measurements made directly in the flume with the velocity-head rod were recorded alongside height measurements with the hook gage to build rating curves based on this direct flume to hook gage relationship and the original velocity measurements (1958-1964).
 The dye dilution method was used to develop the WS 9 & 10 rating curves from 1975-1977.
-In more recent years (1983-present) velocity measurements have been taken with a velocity meter.
+In more recent years (1989-present) velocity measurements have been taken with a velocity meter.
 Volumetric or "bucket" samples have also been used to measure velocity during low flows since 1973.
 The technology for fitting curves also has changed over time.
 In the early days (prior to computerized statistical packages) curves were fitted by eye and rating tables were developed (WS 1, 2, and 3).
 Subsequently curves have been fitted using regression techniques, typically with a log-linear or piece-wise log-linear function.
 However, in some cases other functional forms were used (e.g. a reverse sigmoidal (cubic) curve for Watersheds 9 and 10 in the 1970s).
-Piece-wise functions have been used to account for bends in an otherwise straight log-linear relationship inferred from the calibration points; some rating curves have as many as seven segments.
+Piece-wise functions have been used to account for bends in an otherwise straight log-linear relationship inferred from the calibration points; some rating curves have had as many as seven segments.

 An hourly record of Lookout Creek streamflow has been reconstructed from WY 1950 (10-01-1949) through WY 1986 (09-30-1986).
 Prior to 2013, Lookout Creek streamflow data at less than a daily time-step had only been available through the USGS in 30 minute steps beginning with WY 1987 (1 Oct 1986) and 15 minute steps beginning in WY 2010.
 The hourly record for this early period (1950-1986) was reconstructed and placed online in Feb 2013.
 Stage height was gathered from the following sources: